Welding of carbon steel and low alloy steel

 Welding of stainless steel

-(1) Stainless steel has good laser welding performance.
+(1) Stainless steel has excellent laser welding performance.

-(3) During laser welding of Cr-Ni stainless steel, the material has high energy absorption and melting efficiency.
+(3) During laser welding of Cr-Ni stainless steel, the material has high energy absorption and efficient melting.

-(5) Laser welding of stainless steel can be used for welding stainless steel tubes and nuclear fuel packages in nuclear power plants, as well as other industrial departments such as the chemical industry.
+(5) Laser welding of stainless steel is used in various industrial applications, such as welding stainless steel tubes and nuclear fuel packages in nuclear power plants, as well as in the chemical industry.

 Laser welding of non-ferrous metals